eCommerce Site Search Experience

 Allow searching by partial or complete SKU numbers

 Most B2B buyers are familiar with the products they are looking for.
 So, their search queries often contain product part numbers or SKUs.
-Therefore, it is imperative that retailers offer their B2B buyers an excellent part number/SKU search capability.
+Therefore, retailers must offer their B2B buyers an excellent part number/SKU search capability.

 Offer dynamic, relevant facets and filters to enable easier decision making

 Many B2B buyers may not know the exact name of the product accessory or spare part they require.
-Instead they might just know the product name the accessory is associated with.
-Buyers should be able to search by compatible products.
-Their procurement might also mandate products which meet specific standards like GSA, TAA, energy rating, etc. Provide them with the ability to search by compliance requirements.
+Instead, they might know the product name the accessory is associated with.
+Buyers should be able to search for compatible products.
+Their procurement might also mandate products that meet specific standards like GSA, TAA, energy rating, etc. Please provide them with the ability to search by compliance requirements.

-Improved B2B site search grows conversions and revenue
+Improved B2B site search experience helps grow conversions and revenue.